webyrd/relational-interpreter-book-and-course/interp.md

 ## Useful Scheme resources

+\[todo add full references and URLs; can point to the relevant sections as I describe aspects of Scheme\]

+The Scheme Programming Language, 4th Edition

+The Chez Scheme User's Guide \[TODO check spelling\]

+R6RS

 ## Pretest

 a "pre-test" for Scheme, so the reader can see if they need to read any